microsoft/FluidFramework/packages/dds/tree/docs/main/merge-semantics.md

 Understanding `SharedTree`'s merge semantics will also enable the application author to understand how to remedy this danger, either by adopting a data model that prevents the issue (e.g., using a single array of pair), or by changing the application's editing code (transactions and constraints) to circumvent it.

+## A Holistic View

+`SharedTree` allows developers to describe the data model for their application in terms of a set of elementary building blocks, like objects nodes, map nodes, and array nodes.
+Each of these building blocks comes with its own editing API and associated merge semantics, so fully understanding the merge semantics of `SharedTree` entails understanding the individual merge semantics of each of these building blocks.
+That said, those merge semantics are in large part underpinned by a set design choices that apply to `SharedTree` as a whole.
+Understanding those design choices and their ramifications is the most crucial part of understanding `SharedTree`'s merge semantics, and often alleviates the need to remember the details of any building blocks's specific merge semantics.

+### Movement Is Not Copy

+`SharedTree` allows subtrees to be moved from one location to another, and such movement does not adversely affect concurrent edits that target the moved subtree.
+This is different from inserting a new copy of the moved subtree at the destination (and deleting the original at the source).

+Consider following scenario:
+Alice moves a sticky note from one list to another, while Bob concurrently edits the text of the note.
+If the move were just a copy, then if Alice's edit were to be sequenced first, Bob's edit would not apply to the copy at the destination.
+By contrast, `SharedTree`'s move semantics ensure that Bob's edit will apply no matter the sequencing order.

+### Removal as Movement

+`SharedTree` allows subtrees to be removed, such as when an element from an array node is removed, a key is deleted from a map node, or when the field on an object is overwritten.
+This removal does not adversely affect concurrent edits that target the removed subtree.

+Consider following scenario:
+Alice removes a whole list of sticky notes, while Bob concurrently moves a sticky note out of that list and into another (non-removed) list.
+`SharedTree`'s removal semantics ensure that Bob's edit will apply no matter the sequencing order.
+If that weren't the case, then there would be a race between Alice and Bob's edit, where Bob's edit would not apply if Alice's edit were sequenced first.

+Note that in a lot of cases, the changes to the removed subtree won't be immediately visible because the tree is removed.
+They will however become visible if that removal is undone.

+These merge semantics effectively make removal akin to a move whose destination is an abstract "removed" location.

+### Last Write Wins

+It's possible for concurrent edits represent fundamentally incompatible user intentions.
+Whenever that happens, the edit that is sequenced last will win out.

+Example 1:
+Alice and Bob concurrently change the background color of the same sticky note such that Alice would change it from yellow to red and Bob would change it from yellow to blue.
+If the edits are sequenced such that Alice's edit is applied first and Bob's edit is applied second, then the background color of the note will change from yellow to red then from red to blue.
+If the edits are sequenced in the reverse order, then the background color of the note will change from yellow to blue then from blue to red.

+Example 2:
+Alice and Bob concurrently move the same sticky note such that Alice would move it from location X to location A and Bob would move it from location X to location B.
+If the edits are sequenced such that Alice's edit is applied first and Bob's edit is applied second, then the note will first be moved from X to A then from A to B.
+If the edits are sequenced in the reverse order, then the note will first be moved from X to B then from B to A.

+### Putting It all Together

+### Constraints

+### Schema Changes